Opinion | "Self-Made," the Netflix ode to Madame C.J. Walker, sadly doesn't avoid racial tropes

 “Inspired by” are the words that viewers of Netflix’s new miniseries “Self Made: Inspired by the Life of Madam C.J.
 Walker” should heed most about its title because the series is made up of as much tawdry fiction as it is the fascinating truth about the black hair care entrepreneur — and her equally determined rival — widely described as one of the nation’s first self-made millionaires.

-The series is based on the 2002 biography “On Her Own” by Walker’s great-great-granddaughter A’Lelia Bundles and stars Academy Award winner Octavia Spencer as Walker, which is a pretty prestigious pedigree even before one gets to the 10 executive producers that include Spencer, NBA star LeBron James and “Harriet” director Kasi Lemmons.
+The series, which comes out on Friday, is based on the 2002 biography “On Her Own” by Walker’s great-great-granddaughter A’Lelia Bundles and stars Academy Award winner Octavia Spencer as Walker, which is a pretty prestigious pedigree even before one gets to the 10 executive producers that include Spencer, NBA star LeBron James and “Harriet” director Kasi Lemmons.
 Despite the many powerful people behind the film, ”Self Made” sensationalizes the life of Walker in petty, familiar ways that seem designed to ramp up drama by hewing to ugly stereotypes about black women — a curious choice, since she experienced plenty of interesting and unexpected drama in her 51 years.

 Born Sarah Breedlove on a Louisiana plantation in 1867, Walker was the first person in her family not born into slavery.
 The free newborn’s life might have seemed filled with possibility, but Walker suffered a series of setbacks before reaching adulthood.
 She was orphaned as a small child and then forced to live with her older sister and abusive brother-in-law, a predicament she fled by getting married as a teen.
 That marriage proved to be just a temporary escape, as her husband died a few years after their nuptials, leaving Walker not only a widow but a single mother too.